coreshop/CoreShop/docs/docs/03_Bundles/Index_Bundle.md

 class MyPimcoreDataObject implements IndexableInterface {
-    // defines if the Indexable is enabled for the given Index public function getIndexableEnabled(IndexInterface $index): bool
+    // Defines if the Indexable is enabled for the given Index public function getIndexableEnabled(IndexInterface $index): bool
     {
         return true;
     }

-    // defines if the Indexable should be indexed for the given Index public function getIndexable(IndexInterface $index): bool
+    // Defines if the Indexable should be indexed for the given Index public function getIndexable(IndexInterface $index): bool
     {
         return true;
     }

-    // defines the name of the Indexable for the given Index and Language public function getIndexableName(IndexInterface $index, string $language): ?string {
+    // Defines the name of the Indexable for the given Index and Language public function getIndexableName(IndexInterface $index, string $language): ?string {
         return $this->getName($language);